Previous: Math Functions, Up: Numbers [Contents][Index]

 Pseudo-random numbers are generated from a “seed”.
 Starting from

-any given seed, the random
+any given seed, the random function always generates the same

 sequence of numbers.
 By default, Emacs initializes the random seed at